It’s not too late for you! Discover the 7 baby products I wish I had known about that would’ve made caring for my baby much easier.

 Thing is, those loops weren’t always smooth.
 Right at that one-hour mark, you’d hear the pause that indicated the end of one loop and the beginning of another.
 I dreaded hearing that pause, especially when I had heard it an hour ago and realized I still haven’t been able to sleep.

-Enter Goodnig.ht, a free app that allows you to download all sorts of white noise, from smooth quiet ones to loud static.
+Enter Goodnig.ht, an app that allows you to download all sorts of white noise, from smooth quiet ones to loud static.
 You can set a timer and turn it off and on with one touch.
 This was exactly what I was looking for back when we’d been looping static noise.

 5. Bumpers for each crib slat